menegax/SENG302-Organ-Donation-Management-System/README.md

  1. Deploy the .jar file(s) using Maven
  2. Run the terminal command `java -jar <pathtojar>` to begin the application

+## Touch
+ 1. Deploy the .jar file(s) using Maven
+ 2. Run the terminal command `java -jar <pathtojar> touch` to begin the touch application

 # Requirements
 * JDK 1.8
+* Internet connection

 # Dependencies